vilelabruno/MarkowitzPortfolioOPT/README.md

-# MarcowitzPortfolioOPT
+# MarkowitzPortfolioOPT
-implementation for marcowitz portfolio theory using brazillian shares
+implementation for markowitz portfolio theory using brazillian shares